MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 Open Semantic Search is an open source enterprise-search research tools for faceted search, exploratory search, tagging & annotation, text analytics & mining.

-Virtual Box is a virtual machine required to run Open Semantic Search.
+VirtualBox is a virtual machine required to run Open Semantic Search.

 An executable file named RBToolsPackageforMac was created in Bash that downloaded installation packages for Zotero and Open Semantic Search, created folders, opened websites to create Zotero and Hypothes.is accounts and prompt the reading of instructions to use the three tools when opened.